ARM-software/acle/main/acle.md

 ### FPU architecture

-For details of how to test FPU features in source code, see [ssec-HWFPSIMD](#floating-point-advanced-simd-neon-and-mve-hardware).
+For details of how to test FPU features in source code, see [Floating-point, Advanced SIMD (Neon) and MVE hardware](#floating-point-advanced-simd-neon-and-mve-hardware).
 In particular, for testing which precisions are supported in hardware, see `_ssec-HWFP`.

 | **Name**         | **Features**                                       | **Example processor**               |
 | ---------------- | -------------------------------------------------- | ----------------------------------- |